fabrizio-oliviero/qm-scar-symmetry-defects-quspin/README.md

 - `Entanglement_k=3_chain.ipynb`
 - `LoschmidtEcho_k1_chain.ipynb`

 The notebooks use exact diagonalization with QuSpin.
+LoschmidtEcho_k1_chain.ipynb corresponds to the Appendix B in the manuscript.

 ### `datak3/`